kuddleman/italki-clone/README.md

 1. List all lessons by hyperglot, teacher name and language taught

+1A.
+Show each lesson giving the name of the Hyperglot, the teacher name and language taught
+## DONE

 2. New Lesson Form.
 Choose an existing hyperglot from a select dropdown and a teacher from a select dropdown and create a new lesson.
 Submit the form.
 After submitting the form the hyperglot should be directed to the lessons show page.